 Solution 5: Updating Graphics Drivers

-Graphics drivers are the main modules which enable the communication between your Graphics hardware and the operating system (applications or games etc.).
+Graphics drivers are the main modules that enable the communication between your Graphics hardware and the operating system (applications or games etc.).
 If the graphics drivers themselves are not working properly, you will experience issues with almost all graphics demanding applications.
 In this solution, we will uninstall your existing graphics drivers and install newer ones later on.

 - Download and install DDU (Display driver uninstaller) from its official website.

 - After installing Display Driver Uninstaller (DDU), launch your computer in safe mode.
-You can check our article on how to boot your computer into safe mode.

 - After launching the DDU, select the first option “Clean and restart”.
 This will uninstall the current drivers completely from your computer.